And it is so easy to put your head down, work on cases, and postpone the business management and development activities that will sustain you.

 In fact, the twin evils of perfectionism and procrastination will prevent you from being fully effective, and lead to sleepless nights.

 You can reach a stressed out state as a business owner.

 In this critical resource, I share tips for effectively and efficiently running your LNC business – ones I learned from running a multimillion dollar independent legal nurse consulting business.

-This series is designed to give you the essential knowledge you need to grow your business.
+This book is part of a series is designed to give you the essential knowledge you need to grow your business.

 Table of contents for How to Manage Your LNC Business and Clients: Top Tips for Success